 From such a simple method, the whole child blossoms.
 Our modeling demonstrates a way of being.
 They develop habits of mind that naturally result in soundness of spirit and a trustworthy autonomy.
 From their freedom, they learn responsibility, self-respect, and acquire an innate self-discipline.

 Out of this, children gain self-confidence and develop an appreciation of aesthetics.
 They move gracefully within their environment and relate to the world through a serenity and joyfulness that results in dignity, respect for others, and respect for the materials and their environment.
 These children wish to be respected, not as embryonic adults but as individuals who respect the liberties to which they are accustomed and deserving.

-This result trascends the classroom to reveal something about human nature – order, respect, and self-discipline result in freedom, creatvity, self-respect and dignity which in turn generates respect for others.
+This result transcends the classroom to reveal something about human nature – order, respect, and self-discipline result in freedom, creativity, self-respect and dignity which in turn generates respect for others.

-In our Montessori environment, children learn to love to focus and concentrate, work hard, seek knowledge, problem-solve and live harmoniously.
+In our Montessori environment, children learn to love to focus and concentrate, work hard, see knowledge, problem-solve and live harmoniously.